dhdaines/playa/README.md

 `space="user"`, which may be somewhat faster in the future (currently it isn't).
 In this case, no translation or rotation of the default user space is done (in other words any values of `MediaBox` or `Rotate` in the page dictionary are simply ignored).
+This is **definitely** what you want if you wish to take advantage of the coordinates that you may find in `outlines`, `dests`, tags and logical structure elements.

 ## Lazy object API